michaelmusick/341_webDev_fall2016/README.md

 -	Create an html page that is a story of nonsense.
 -	See the [HW Wiki](https://github.com/michaelmusick/341_webDev/wiki/HW-Week-2.2) page for details.

-### Week 3: 9.12
+### Week 3.1: 9.13

 -	Topic: HTML 2
--	Focus Areas: "Semantic Markup"
+-	Focus Areas: More Elements in HTML5

-	1. Attributes, Semantic Meaning
+	1.	tables
-	2. Images, Hyperlinks, "The Internet"
+	2.	forms

+### Week 3.2: 9.15

+-	Topic: HTML 2
+-	Focus Areas: More Elements in HTML5

+	1.	extra markup
+	2.	flash
+	3.	audio
+	4.	video

 -	Exercises / Assignments: